mas-bandwidth/yojimbo/BUILDING.md

     pm client

-Which is much less typing (I run these shortcuts a lot).
+And so on, which is much less typing (I run these shortcuts a lot!)

 ## Run a yojimbo server inside Docker

 **libyojimbo** supports Docker on Windows, Mac and Linux.

-First install the latest version of Docker from <http://www.docker.com>
+First, install the latest version of Docker from <http://www.docker.com>

-Then the command line at the yojimbo directory, enter:
+Once Docker is installed, go to the command line at the yojimbo directory and enter:

     premake5 docker

-This builds and runs a Docker container with a yojimbo server inside it (the same as if you ran "premake5 server" on a Linux box).
+This builds and runs a Docker container with a yojimbo server inside it (exactly the same as if you ran "premake5 server" on a Linux box).
 You can now connect to this server by running a client which connects to 127.0.0.0:50000.
-This is the default behavior of client.cpp.
-For example, "premake5 client" on Mac or Linux, or running the "client" project inside Yojimbo.sln in Visual Studio.
+For example, "premake5 client" on Mac or Linux, or running the "client" project inside the Yojimbo.sln in Visual Studio.

-IMPORTANT: The premake docker action takes a long time initially, because the docker action has a lot of work to do:
+IMPORTANT: The premake docker action takes a long time initially, because it has a lot of work to do:

-1. Start a new docker image from a prebuilt Ubuntu derived base linux
+1. Start a new docker image from a prebuilt Ubuntu derived base image

 2. apt-get update, apt-get install wget, g++